ShareID

 import io.flutter.plugin.common.MethodChannel

-import com.shareid.sdk.utils.ShareID
+import com.shareid.sdk.viewmodel.ShareID

 class MainActivity : FlutterActivity() {